-- 1. Businesses should support and respect universal human rights within their sphere of influence. - 2.
-Businesses should ensure that they are not complicit in human rights abuses. - 3.
-Businesses should uphold freedom of association and effective recognition of the right to collective bargaining. - 4.
-Businesses should support the elimination of all forms of forced labour. - 5.
-Businesses should support the effective elimination of child labour. - 6.
-Businesses should support the elimination of discrimination in respect of employment and occupation. - 7.
-Businesses should support a precautionary approach to environmental challenges. - 8.
-Businesses should undertake initiatives to promote greater environmental responsibility. - 9.
-Businesses should encourage the development and diffusion of environmentally friendly technologies. - 10.
+- 1. Businesses should support and respect the protection of internationally proclaimed human rights; and ... - 2. make sure that they are not complicit in human rights abuses. - 3.
+Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; - 4. the elimination of all forms of forced and compulsory labour; - 5. the effective abolition of child labour; and - 6. the elimination of discrimination in respect of employment and occupation. - 7.
+Businesses should support a precautionary approach to environmental challenges; - 8. undertake initiatives to promote greater environmental responsibility; and - 9. encourage the development and diffusion of environmentally friendly technologies. - 10.
 Businesses should work against corruption in all its forms, including extortion and bribery.

-5 https://www.globalcompact.fi/kymmenen-periaatetta
+5 https://unglobalcompact.org/what-is-gc/mission/principles